Curriculum

 At Bletchingley, we promote three core values that underpin all aspects of school life: Always be caring, always be respectful, and always use your self-discipline.
 These values provide the foundation for our Star Learning Behaviours, which characterise every Bletchingley learner:

-• Independence (Hedgehog): Building the resilience to lead one's own learning.
+- Independence (Hedgehog): Building the resilience and confidence to take ownership of learning.

-• Collaboration (Bee): Building cooperative and interpersonal skills through social interaction.
+- Collaboration (Bee): Building cooperative and interpersonal skills through positive social interaction.

-• Challenge (Mountain Goat): Embracing difficult tasks to extend thinking and connection.
+- Challenge (Mountain Goat): Embracing demanding tasks to extend thinking and deepen understanding.

 Our Aims

-• Achieve mastery across the National Curriculum through well-sequenced progression.
+- Achieve mastery across the National Curriculum through carefully sequenced progression.

-• Support children in making informed choices regarding their health, safety, and wellbeing through a robust PSHE framework.
+- Support children in making informed choices regarding their health, safety, and wellbeing through a robust PSHE, Citizenship and Well-being framework.

 Curriculum Delivery and Implementation

-• Daily, weekly, and monthly reviews to promote long-term memory.
+- Daily, weekly, and monthly review to promote long-term retention.

-• Presenting new material in small steps with effective modeling and scaffolding.
+- Presenting new material in small steps with clear modelling and scaffolding.

-• Checking for understanding through high-quality questioning, such as cold calling and probing questions.
+- Checking for understanding through high-quality questioning, including cold calling and targeted probing.

-• Achieving high success rates through guided and independent practice.
+- Achieving high success rates through guided practice before independent application.

-Metacognition and Adaptive Teaching: To ensure every child succeeds, we utilize metacognitive strategies, including explicit strategy instruction and structured reflection.
-Our adaptive teaching involves:
+To ensure every child succeeds, we use metacognitive strategies, including explicit strategy instruction and structured reflection.
+Our adaptive teaching includes:

-• Pre-teaching topic vocabulary to support those with additional needs.
+- Pre-teaching key vocabulary to support pupils with additional needs.

-• Using visual timetables, scaffolds, and pacey transitions to maintain engagement.
+- Using visual timetables, scaffolds, and well-paced transitions to maintain engagement.

-• Think-pair-share techniques to encourage collaboration (Bee) and active participation.
+- Structured discussion routines to encourage collaboration and active participation.

 The Learning Environment